 But wait, there’s more!
 The hokkigai tasted pretty chewy and rubbery to me, so I probably wouldn’t order this again.
 The beef teriyaki was very sweet, but towards the end, the remaining beef was very mushy and looked like stew.
 The BBQ chicken wing was good according to my friend, I was too busy eating the rest of the chicken karage to try this.
 Finally, the gyoza which my friend thought tasted pretty good (At this point, I was stuffed and wanted to save room for jello).

 After drinking more tea and resting, we were ready to stuff ourselves with jello!
 My friend noted that some places keep their jello with the seafood, so it ends up tasting like fishy jello.
 He was happy when he found out this was not the case here.
-I personally never had that happen to me before, have you?
-And if yes, which restaurant?
 However, I noticed that some restaurants keep their jello out for so long that the edges of the jello become kinda hard and dry, but this was not the case either.
 It was pretty decent jello!